Can dogs Eat Noodles

 Udon noodles: In recent times a Japanese company has manufactured a variety of Udon noodles especially for dogs, made of wheat flour, being low on calories as well as containing a small amount of sodium.
 Since they go well with broth, a packet of dashi (class of soup) comes along with the noodles.
 However, do not make it a part of its staple diet.

-Instant noodles: These noodles are a strict no-no for dogs because of the high salt content and flavored powder.
+Instant noodles: These noodles should not be given to dogs because of the high salt content and flavored powder.
 However, if your dog has mistakenly swallowed one or two strands from your plate do not get worried, rather observe its behavior and consult a vet if you find anything unusual.

 Spaghetti noodles: Cooked spaghetti noodles in little amounts occasionally may be a pleasing treat for dogs, though making it a regular part of his diet may prove harmful for him.